-The town issues emergency notifications through OC Alerts, Orange County's mass notification service can contact citizens through a number of methods.
+The town issues emergency notifications through OC Alerts, Orange County's mass notification system.
+This system can contact individuals and businesses through a number of methods.
 When the town issues a notification about a potential safety hazard or concern, citizens will receive a message through the voice or text communication methods of their choosing.

 The system is only used to deliver emergency information.
 Contact information is protected and will not be used for any other purpose.

 Report water line breaks, frozen meters and other water-related emergencies immediately by calling 919-732-3621.

 Weather conditions sometimes prevent garbage collection or other residential curbside services.
 The town uses the following means to communicate weather-related changes to town services:

 - Website — notifications can be found on the home page.

 - Email — subscribe to news releases through the website.